jfrancoist/elevator-tdd-es6-webpack-mocha-chai/README.md

 * the modules can be even more spread to allow elevator to accept multiple floor request
 * there should be a call elevator button on each floor
 * react could be use for the front side, due to time contraints and knowledge i didn't put it in
+* deployment pipeline with heroku should also have test running before

 References :
 https://onsen.io/blog/mocha-chaijs-unit-test-coverage-es6/